-The fish and I are studying one poem each month this year.
+We are studying one poem each month this year in our homeschool.
 I wanted us to start off with something fun and familiar so I chose one of my favorite childhood books of theirs, Chicky Chicky Chook Chook by Cathy MacLennan, as our first poem of the school year.
 I loved this book when they were younger because it contained so many good examples of descriptive language.

 We started by reading the book together a few times.
 Then, we studied further using the following plan over the course of the month: